thundermage117/seq2seq/README.md

 # seq2seq

-Sequence to Sequence translation using encoder-decoder model
+Sequence to Sequence translation using encoder-decoder model to translate sentences from one language to another.

 ## Requirements